gvwilson/sensibleadventures/misc/bear-02.md

 They picked their way down the rocky hillside.
 It was bigger than it had seemed---it seemed that the further down they went, the further they had to go.
-Prince Lormay walked in front, while Sergeant Gyalpa rode behind him with the reins in one hand and his sword laid across his lap.
+Prince Thokmay walked in front, while Sergeant Gyalpa rode behind him with the reins in one hand and his sword laid across his lap.